medivo/slack-responder/README.markdown

   - Log into Trello & go to [this site](https://trello.com/app-key) to get the `TRELLO_DEV_PUBLIC_KEY`.

-  - Go to this page to get the `TRELLO_MEMBER_TOKEN`: https://trello.com/1/authorize?key=[THE_APP_KEY]&name=trello-show&expiration=never&response_type=token&scope=read,write  Slack will be creating cards, so it's imperative that scope=read,write is set.
+  - Go to this page to get the `TRELLO_MEMBER_TOKEN`: https://trello.com/1/authorize?key=[THE_APP_KEY]&name=trello-show&expiration=never&response_type=token&scope=read,write  slack-responder will be creating cards, so it's imperative that scope=read,write is set.

-  - Go to https://[YOUR_TEAM_DOMAIN].slack.com/services/new/incoming-webhook and choose a channel (it doesn't matter which channel you choose) to get the `SLACK_WEBHOOK_URL`.
+  - Go to https://[YOUR_TEAM_DOMAIN].slack.com/services/new/incoming-webhook to get the `SLACK_WEBHOOK_URL`.
+It forces you to choose a default channel, but this will be overriden, so it doesn't matter.

   - Go to https://[YOUR_TEAM_DOMAIN].slack.com/services/new/slash-commands and create a custom slash command.
 Type in /work, click the button, and grab the token from the next screen.
 Route the POST request to http://[HEROKU_APP_NAME]/slack/work.
 Use this token to set the `SLACK_WORK_COMMAND_TOKEN`.
 Create two more custom slash commands for /retro and /card and use the tokens that are provided to set `SLACK_RETRO_COMMAND_TOKEN` and `SLACK_CREATE_CARD_COMMAND_TOKEN'.